4.4 vSphere Networking

 4.11: Configure VLAN pool settings

-• “No Internet”/”With Internet” toggles Source NAT.
+• “No Internet”/”With Internet” setting toggles Source NAT.
 VMs belonging to a VLAN “With Internet” can reach internet.

 • “Public IP” setting enables Destination NAT.
 Both VMs belonging to “No Internet” and “With Internet” VLANs can be reached from internet if a Public IP publishing rule is created.